alphagov/govuk-prototype-kit/docs/deploying.md

 Now your dev branch will be live at [dev-name].herokuapp.com

 Note that you have to add 'dev:master' this time - if you dont add this, Heroku assumes you want the master branch to be deployed.

-## Adding authentication

-If you don't want the wider world to be looking at your prototype then you can add some basic username/password authentication.
-Only one set of credentials is supported at this time.

-You just need to set some environment variables on your Heroku instance.
-You can do this in the Heroku admin console (under Settings ▶ Config Variables) or by running the following shell commands:

-`heroku config:set NODE_ENV=production`
-`heroku config:set USERNAME=username_here`
-`heroku config:set PASSWORD=password_here`

 Your app will now prompt you for a password when accessed on Heroku (but not when running locally).